Updated: Jan 8

 But what’s the essence of Scandinavian design?
 See my seven essentials right here:

 1.“Less is More” Approach

 Simplicity, aesthetics, and functionality are the key principles of Scandinavian design.
 When these elements come together, something magical can happen.
-Sometimes this is referred to as ‘minimalism,’ but in my view, that’s not exactly it because the trick is to create beautiful items or spaces and at the same time remaining simple and not overly ornate.
-Minimalistic can sometimes come across harsh.
+Sometimes this is referred to as ‘minimalism,’ but in my view, that’s not exactly it, because the trick is to create beautiful items or spaces whilst at the same time remaining simple and not overly ornate.
+Minimalism can sometimes come across harsh.
 Scandinavian design is soft!

 2. Maximize Natural Light

-Because it’s dark so much of the year in Scandinavian countries, natural light is an important thing to maximize.
-If any window treatments are used, translucent ones are favored to let in as much light as possible.
-Natural lighting makes spaces feel bigger and brighter.
+Because it’s dark so much of the year in Scandinavian countries, natural light is a key element to maximize.
+For instance, if any window treatments are used, translucent ones are preferred, in order to let in as much light as possible.
+Natural lighting makes a space feel bigger and brighter.

 3. Open spaces, clean lines

-Walls are commonly left pretty bare, and spaces are left relatively sparse to emphasize space.
+Walls in Scandinavian interior design are commonly left pretty bare, and spaces are similarly left relatively sparse to emphasize space.
 Visual elements like clean lines and white space evoke a sense of calm and capacity.